codemasterg/monitor/README.md

 - raspistill for photo capture
 - MapDB for NoSQL data persistence

 Utilizes external dependency file so that email server, accounts, and  distribution are configurable.
-ALso allows photo capture command and image file directory to be configured.
+Also allows photo capture command and image file directory to be configured.
 The time threshold for rearming the motion sensor after a motion detection is also configurable.